wp-plugins/simple-history/readme.txt

 1. Simple History as it looks on your (well, mine anyway..) dashboard.

 == Changelog ==

+= 0.3 =
+- page is now added under dashboard (was previously under tools). just feel better.
+- mouse over on date now display detailed date a bit faster
+- layout fixes to make it cooler, better, faster, stronger
+- multiple events of same type, performed on the same object, by the same user, are now grouped together.
+This way 30 edits on the same page does not end up with 30 rows in Simple History.
+Much better overview!
+- the name of deleted items now show up, instead of "Unknown name" or similar
+- added support for plugins (who activated/deactivated what plugin)
+- support for third party history items.
+Use like this: simple_history_add("action=repaired&object_type=starship&object_name=USS Enterprise");
+this would result in somehting like this:
+Starship "USS Enterprise" repaired by admin (John Doe), just now
+- capability edit_pages needed to show history.
+Is this an appropriate capability do you think?

 = 0.2 =
 * Compatible with 2.9.2